Click on SITE MAP to navigate the pages Back to Home Page Contact David

 At the far end of the pier stood the famous ballroom, as well as cafes and amusement centres long since gone as the structure fell into disrepair and later catching fire some years ago.
 Southampton was heaving with people, looking for a good night out and the ballroom was constantly in use as a dance hall plus staging the popular Wrestling nights during its early Sixties boom and TV profile.
 During the late Fifties, the ballroom hosted many dance nights featuring big bands, later followed by the rock and pop groups that were now emerging throughout this exciting period which saw a new word emerge - the 'teenager'.
 My mum used to love her dancing nights out, and also worked at the ballroom which was run by a well known local promoter and my first 'manager' by the name of Len Canham - a popular flamboyant character who also dealt with many top names in the entertainment business.
 She casually mentioned me to him, as I had been singing pop songs from an early age and he was intrigued at the idea of a ten year old Rock n Roll singer appearing on these new teen dances that were packing the Pier Ballroom.
 My parents were a great help to me as ours was a musical home, with a piano in the lounge and I soon discovered a natural ear for music, along with learning some guitar as well - the early skiffle years also providing a chance to make music with a few pals.

 I can still recall the thrill of my first night, as I went backstage for a musical chat with one of the bands who were to back me - the Three Stars.
-I recall that the guitarist was Johnny Watson who later emigrated to Australia, plus 'Big' Brian Ferguson (Fergy) on double bass - the drummer may have been called Alan.
+I recall that the guitarist was Johnny Watson who later emigrated to Australia, plus drummer 'Big' Brian Ferguson (Fergy) double bass was Alan Fraser.
 Thanks to Peter Broyd who recently contacted me with more information on this.
 He also mentioned that Johnny also played drums and during a tour of Hamburg with one of his successful groups, he was approached by another British band who were starting to make some progress during the early 60s.
 Johnny turned this offer down as he was quite happy with his own established outfit - can you guess who the 'other' group of scruffy Scousers were??

 Royal Pier Pavilion Southampton 1958